SyntheticElectron3D/OpenPrint3D/README.md

 # OpenPrint3D
-PoC for open 3D printer and filament spec
+Concept for an open printer / filament / process structure for use accross 3D printing slicers.